Major Groups > Gilled Mushrooms > Pale-Spored > Lactarius > Lactarius luculentus var. laetus

 Lactarius luculentus var. laetus

-[ Basidiomycetes > Russulales > Russulaceae > Lactarius . . . ]
+[ Agaricomycetes > Russulales > Russulaceae > Lactarius . . . ]

 by Michael Kuo

-This western milky cap grows under high-elevation conifers, and features an orange cap and stem.
+This western Lactarius grows under high-elevation conifers, and features an orange cap and stem.
 It is medium in size, and its white milk does not change color when exposed to air.
 The gills develop brownish stains, and the surface of the stem lacks potholes.
 Microscopic features (see below) will help confirm identification.

 Description:

-Ecology: Mycorrhizal with conifers at high elevation in the western mountains, and with Sitka Spruce in coastal forests; summer and fall; Colorado to Washington and California.
+Ecology: Mycorrhizal with conifers at high elevation in the western mountains, and with Sitka spruce in coastal forests; summer and fall; Colorado to Washington and California.

 Cap: 2-6 cm; convex becoming flat or shallowly depressed, often with a central bump; dry or moist; smooth; bright orange, becoming duller orange with age; sometimes with a brownish center; consistently without concentric zones of color or texture.